 The team has released the latest stable version Bootstrap 4 (v4.5.0) today.

 There are major changes that have been made in Bootstrap 4 and it is a rewrite of almost the entire project.
 Very old browser support has been dropped, moved from LESS to SCSS, switched from the

 px unit system to the

 em based unit system, some components have been dropped, and some new components have been added.
 Let’s see what are the changes and new features in Bootstrap 4.

-Before you can check what are the new changes in the latest version, you need to get the source code into your system.
+Firstly, before you can check what are the new changes in the latest version, you need to get the source code from GIT into your system.
 Here’s a way below to do that.

 git clone https://github.com/twbs/bootstrap